nkonev/videochat/readme.md

 # Why
 Today Web is ubiquitous.
 Most of computer's users have web browsers.
-Usually they are relatively modern versions of either Chrome- or Firefox-based browsers.
+Usually they are modern versions of either Chrome- or Firefox-based browsers.
 It seems enough to make video calls.
 But...

 Many of popular video platforms ignore this fact.